 If the light clock is moving toward the right at speed v, the time between ticks is longer, because the light pulse must travel along the diagonal.
 This time-dilation, or slowing of time, can be computed using the Pythagorean theorem.
-This is done on pages 355-356 of Mazur "Principles" book, and there is a nice applet showing this derivation at http://physics.ucsc.edu/~snof/Tutorial/.
+There is a nice applet showing this derivation at http://physics.ucsc.edu/~snof/Tutorial/.

 A. Please open this tutorial with your browser.
 Click on the [1] to view the #1 Tutorial.
-It should take about 2 minutes to go through this tutorial and see the derivation of equation 14.6 from Mazur:
+It should take about 2 minutes to go through this tutorial and see the derivation of the equation:

-$\gamma = \frac{1}{\sqrt{1 - v^2 / c^2}}$ .
+$\gamma = \frac{1}{\sqrt{1 - v^2 / c^2}}$

 At the end of the tutorial, it says "Type a number 1 through 7 to set the speed of the clock, then click 'Play' to watch it."
-When you click 1, what is the value of $\gamma$ ?
-What is the corresponding value of v?
+When you click 1, what is the value of γ ?
+What is the corresponding value of ν ?
 Using a stopwatch, measure the round-trip time of reflections of the pulse from the top mirror.

-- B. When you click 5, what is the value of $\gamma$ ?
-What is the corresponding value of v?
+- B. When you click 5, what is the value of γ ?
+What is the corresponding value of ν ?
 Using a stopwatch, measure the round-trip time of reflections of the pulse from the top mirror. - C. Click on the [2] to view the #2 Tutorial.
 It should take about 1 minute to go through this tutorial and see why objects must be shorter along the direction of motion in order for light to obey the rule: "light travels at speed c in all inertial reference frames."
 This is called Length Contraction.
 Note that while the authors of this applet state that the stick "appears" shorter, this is not an optical illusion or an effect caused by the delay-time of light as it travels to reach our eyes.
 The moving object truly is shorter as carefully measured by an observer that is at rest.
 Please describe, in your own words, using one or two sentences, why the horizontal mirrors must be closer than the vertical mirrors when the system is moving toward the right.